Application: Family Entertainment Centers

 Customer Convenience and a Satisfied User Experience.

 “Our big space is bigger because of the mezzanine,” Steidl said.
 “We can now utilize the building footprint to a much greater potential which will make the customer experience better and our revenue potential greater.
 We would do it all over again the very same way,” he added.
-“Nobody else builds prefab mezzanines like Cubic Designs.
-Plus, with Accurate Installations (Cubic Design’s affiliated mezzanine installation company), we had an extremely talented, knowledgeable and capable installation team building the structure.
+“Nobody else builds prefab mezzanines like MiTek.
+Plus, with Accurate Installations (MiTek’s affiliated mezzanine installation company), we had an extremely talented, knowledgeable and capable installation team building the structure.
 They got it in within one week.”